tobiasHeinke/monostyle/README.md

 [![PyPI version shields.io](https://img.shields.io/pypi/v/monostyle.svg)](https://pypi.python.org/pypi/monostyle/)
 [![GPLv3 license](https://img.shields.io/badge/License-GPLv3-blue.svg)](https://github.com/tobiasHeinke/monostyle/blob/master/LICENSE)

-Monostyle is a framework for documentation style checking and linting covering all parts of a style guide.
+With Monostyle you can lint and style check your documentation covering all parts of a style guide.

 Its tools are applied on new or changed content which makes it fast and it allows a wider range of tools,